DanShai/kivy-shadertoy/README.md

 # kivy-shadertoy

-Based on old abandoned version (which doesnt work!) of tshirtman (https://github.com/tshirtman) .
+Based on old version (which doesnt work on new version of kivy) of tshirtman (https://github.com/tshirtman) .
 - Modified to work with new version of kivy and added more stuffs and enhanced GUI !
 -  Added mouse and camera view control.
 -  Many shaders examples adopted from shadertoy site to work with this shadertoy.